kabanero-io/kabanero-security/pipelines/samples/signing-operator/README.md

 ```
 If the image signing sample has not been installed, install it by using
 kabanero-security/pipelines/samples/signing/create-resources-for-signing-operator-4.sh
-This script is the same as the original scrept which configures image signing sample pipeline, but it skips generating a keypair.
-Make sure that the file is modified to set required parameters for your environment prior to run it.
+This script is the same as the original script which configures image signing sample pipeline, but it skips generating a keypair.
+Make sure that the file is modified to set required parameters for your environment prior to running it.

 Modify signing-operator/deploy/crds/security.kabanero.io_v1alpha1_imagesigning_generate_sample_cr.yaml to configure the identity of the keypair.
 (example)